eshelton328/kais-dojo/README.md

 ### 🌌 **About the Dojo**

 Welcome, warrior!
-You've arrived at **Kai's Dojo**, where the strongest coders train to unleash their ultimate potential.
-Just like Goku's relentless pursuit to become the greatest, this dojo is here to push you beyond your limits.
+You've arrived at **Kai's Dojo**, where the strongest train to unleash their ultimate potential.
+This repo is here to push you beyond your limits.

 In this dojo, you'll:
 - Sharpen your **data structures and algorithms** skills.